Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 \subsection{Algorithm}

-Given an acyclic network without any excitations and measurements, the synthesis problem in this paper is to \textit{allocating a minimum number of actuators and sensors, i.e., $|\mathcal{R}| + |\mathcal{C}|$, to achieve generic identifiability} of the network.
+Given an acyclic network without any excitations and measurements, {\blue the objective of the synthesis problem is} to \textit{allocate a minimum number of actuators and sensors, i.e., $|\mathcal{R}| + |\mathcal{C}|$, to achieve generic identifiability} of the network.

-To tackle this problem, we devise a graph-theoretical algorithm to allocate actuators and sensors on the basis of Theorem~\ref{thm:treecover}.
-The main steps follows similarly as in \cite{cheng2019allocation}, where we have presented a heuristic algorithm to find a set of disjoint pseudotrees to cover all the edges in a cyclic graph.
+{\blue Generally, minimizing $|\mathcal{R}|+|\mathcal{C}|$ is a difficult problem, particularly in the context of large-scale networks where an optimal solution is often challenging to find.
+Therefore, we devise a graph-theoretical algorithm on the basis of Theorem~\ref{thm:treecover} to tackle this problem in a heuristic manner.} The main steps follow similarly as in \cite{cheng2019allocation}, where we have presented a heuristic algorithm to find a set of disjoint pseudotrees to cover all the edges in a cyclic graph.
 In the following, we devise a two-step scheme for signal allocation in acyclic networks.
-The detailed procedure of is now elaborated, with an illustration of an example in Fig.~\ref{fig:covering}.
+The detailed procedure is elaborated, with an illustration of an example in Fig.~\ref{fig:covering}.

 (1) \textit{Tree Covering.} For any acyclic graph, we can always find a set of disjoint trees covering all its edges.
 Due to the identifiability condition in Theorem~\ref{thm:treecover}, it is desirable to have a covering with a minimum number of trees.
-However, the this minimal covering problem is a combinatorial optimization problem, whose solution is not unique.
-Therefore, we adopt a heuristic algorithm to find a local optimal solution to the tree covering problem, see Algorithm~\ref{alg:covering}.
+However, this minimal covering problem is a combinatorial optimization problem, whose solution is not unique.
+Therefore, we adopt a heuristic algorithm to find a locally optimal solution to the tree covering problem, see Algorithm~\ref{alg:covering}.

 In Algorithm~\ref{alg:covering}, a minimal tree is a tree that consists of a vertex and all its out-neighbors with all the edges incident from the vertex to the out-neighbors.
-Note that any acyclic graph admits such a decomposition, and any two minimal trees which share common vertices are disjoint \cite{cheng2019allocation}.
+Note that any acyclic graph admits such a decomposition and any two minimal trees that {\blue have no} common vertices are disjoint \cite{cheng2019allocation}.
 In Fig.~\ref{fig:covering1}, a graph of 20 vertices is partitioned into 16 minimal trees indicated by different colors.
 Starting from the minimal tree covering, the merging step will reduce the total number of trees required to cover the graph.
 For the graph in Fig.~\ref{fig:covering1}, a tree covering is generated, shown in Fig.~\ref{fig:covering2}, which contains only 7 disjoint trees.
-It can be verified that for this specific example, the resulting tree covering has a minimum cardinality.
+It can be verified that for this specific example, the resulting tree covering has a minimum cardinality, {\blue i.e. the number of trees in the covering is minimal.}